 Quality gates are the easy half.
 The harder problem is organizational: how do you get hundreds of people across different teams, with different use cases and different skill levels, to maintain consistent quality?

-The answer, drawing on frameworks from Harvard Business School and AWS governance research, is a centralized-federated model[3][4].
+The answer — confirmed by McKinsey's AI operating model research and AWS governance documentation — is a centralized-federated model[3][4].
+McKinsey found that more than 50% of businesses adopt centrally-led AI governance in early stages, then shift toward federated structures as business units develop sufficient capability[9].
 A central AI quality team owns the standards, rubric templates, and evaluation infrastructure.
 Domain teams customize rubrics for their specific use cases and own their outputs.
 The central team audits, calibrates, and evolves the standards.
-Authority for the rubric template lives centrally.
-Accountability for the output lives in the domain team.
-Splitting those is what causes drift; combining them is what holds the line.

 Inventory every use case.
 Map each one to a risk tier.
 Write rubrics for the three highest-risk categories — not all of them.
 Wire schema validation into CI.
 One named owner reviews rubric effectiveness monthly.
 Without an owner, the rubric is a wiki page that nobody opens.

-Add LLM-as-judge scoring.
+Add LLM-as-judge scoring with DeepEval or equivalent.
 Build a calibration library — at least fifty scored examples per rubric, or new reviewers have nothing to anchor against.
 Bake quality expectations into onboarding.
 Publish rubrics in a single searchable location, not three competing wikis.

 A 2–3 person central quality team owns rubric templates and evaluation infrastructure.
 Domain teams own customization.
 Dashboards track pass rates, review times, and score distributions per team and use case.
 Automated alerts fire when a team's metrics drift below threshold — drift that goes unobserved becomes the next incident review.